dallonhaley/NBAbite-Assistant/README.md

 ## How to Use

-For both methods of use, it is important that you are no the 'Your Link is Ready' page on nbabite.com or affiliated sports streaming sites.
+For both methods of use, it is important that you are on the 'Your Link is Ready' page on nbabite.com or affiliated sports streaming sites.
 You must have waited the 3 seconds required before running the extension or bookmark code or it will not work.

 #### Chrome Extension